 There have been a few questions as to why there can be a difference between the mean pressure and the mean AST.
-This is sometimes noted to be as much as a meter.
+The pressure reading and the AST distance has been calibrated so that they both have the same distance, but sometimes there can be a difference of up to a meter.
 When the time series is plotted, it appears that there is a vertical offset between the measurements.
 There are probably four sources of this bias or difference between the two.

 The "error" in the tide=surface elevation (as derived from pressure) will come from variations in the density profile and from fluctuations in the atmospheric pressure.
 If there are large atmospheric pressure variations, then this would change the mean pressure for a given burst, and this would not be seen in for the mean AST.
 The difference can be as much as 0.5 meters, but typically is no more 0.25 meters.